efuzy/efuzy/docs/src/pages/vue-components/tree.md

 title: Tree
 desc: The QTree is a highly configurable Vue component which displays hierarchical data, such as a table of contents in a tree structure.
 ---
-Quasar Tree represents a highly configurable component that displays hierarchical data, such as a table of contents in a tree structure.
+Efuzy Tree represents a highly configurable component that displays hierarchical data, such as a table of contents in a tree structure.

 ## Installation
 <doc-installation components="QTree" />